-Most important aspect for staff is the cycle of communication regarding the licensed athletic trainer, parent/guardian/caregiver, school nurse, teachers, and guidance counselor.
-The signs and symptoms the student- athlete is reporting to all of the above regarding their head injury/concussion must be uniform.
+Most important aspect for staff is the cycle of communication regarding the licensed athletic trainer, parent, school nurse, teachers, and guidance counselor.
+The signs and symptoms the student- athlete is reporting to all of the above regarding his/her head injury/concussion must be uniform.

-Reporting System: Licensed Athletic Trainer reports to parent/guardian/caregiver, coaches and school nurse, school nurse reports to: principal, assistant principal, dean of students, dean of curriculum, and guidance counselor.
+Reporting System: Licensed Athletic Trainer reports to parent/guardian, coaches and school nurse, school nurse reports to: principal, assistant principal, dean of students, dean of curriculum, and guidance counselor.